GoogleChromeLabs/tooling.report/tests/non-js-resources/subtests/html/subtests/preloading-script-deps/index.md

 }
 ```

+Generate (or use as entry points) 3 HTML pages: `index.html`, `profile.html`, `help.html`, which load `index.js`, `profile.js`, and `html.js` respectively.

-Can HTML be generated that loads 'index', plus a preload for scripts it immediately needs ('utils', 'more-utils'), but not for lazily loaded dependencies ('index-exclaim').
+Each page should include preloads for the scripts it immediately needs, but not lazy-loaded dependencies.